aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/row/_index.md

 ```

 Sets the style of this row.

+**Remarks**

 This method only sets the given style as the default style for this row, without changing the style settings for existing cells in this row.
 To update style settings of existing cells to the specified style at the same time, please use [Column.applyStyle(Style,StyleFlag)](../../com.aspose.cells/column\#applyStyle-Style-StyleFlag-)

 **Parameters:**
 | Parameter | Type | Description |